rsmharsha/Learning-Java/README.md

 - Here, you will find a collection of Java projects and exercises that I have worked on to improve my Java skills.

 ## Table of Contents
-- 1.Mortgage Caluclator
+- Mortgage Caluclator
-- 2.Mortage Calculator 2
+- Mortage Calculator 2